 In addition to knowing how quickly you need the expansion joint (delivery time is always a very important factor when shopping for expansion joints), you must also know the end drilling pattern.
 Is it 150 lb. drill?
 A 300 lb. drill?
 Metric drilling?
 How is the expansion joint going to be bolted to the system?
 What method?
 You must have answers to these questions when you begin searching for expansion joints.
 Keep in mind that a rubber expansion joint needs to be installed against a flat face flange, if that is not available, a spacer ringer gasket should be used.

 Keep in mind that fluid piping expansion joints can be made from a range of materials, including rubber, metal, Teflon and convoluted PTFE.
 So how do you know which to use in your system?
 Choosing the right expansion joint requires a complete understanding of your system’s temperature, pressure and fluid composition.
 Rubber expansion joints made from standard elastomers can withstand temperatures up to 250 degrees Fahrenheit; while expansion joints made from convoluted PTFE are manufactured to handle temperatures up to 400 degrees F. Convoluted PTFE has a temperature /pressure relationship; so the higher the temperature, the lower the capability.
 If you are pumping fluid that is highly acidic or caustic, an expansion joint made from convoluted PTFE is going to perform better in your application that pumps fluids having a very high PH.
 When you have a combination of high pressure and high temperatures, a metal bellows would be a better solution for your pumping system.
-Higher temperatures may need to be supplied with a Viton elastomer which can be supplied up to 400 degrees Fahrenheit.

 Work with a Vendor You Trust.